 Extras to Pack for the Dominican Republic

-- Hats: wide-brimmed ones to protect your face from the sun and something to keep you dry on rainy days
+- Wide-brimmed hats to protect your face from the sun and keep you dry on rainy days

-- Rain jacket, poncho or travel size umbrella (especially if visiting during rainy/hurricane season)
+- Rain jacket, poncho, or travel-sized umbrella (especially if visiting during rainy/hurricane season)

 - Money belt or small travel wallet

 Travel Health Kit for the Dominican Republic

 We should aim to remain healthy on the road, even during a beach vacation.
 Do your best to maintain your wellness regimen through your travels.

 Stay hydrated (that means bottled water in the D.R.), get your share of vitamin D (but don’t forget to reapply sunscreen often), and be sure to give your body the rest it needs.
 Bring prescription medication and a basic first aid kit so that you’ll be prepared for minor emergencies.

 - Prescription medications (and copies of the prescriptions)

 - EpiPen if necessary